Skip to content

 The results of subcision depend on several factors, including:

-• Thickness and amount of fibrosis.
+• Density and thickness of fibrosis

-• Technique and tools used during the procedure.
+• Technique and instruments used

 ***Results vary by individual*** ***No Photoshop used to edit scars***